eduardo732/microservices/README.md

 Implement a configuration server connected to a GitHub repository.
 This repository would store the configuration files.
 When updates are needed, simply modify the configuration file, commit, and push the changes to the repository.
 This streamlined process eliminates the need for additional steps like creating PRs and redeploying the microservice.

+When you do the config server is so important that you do this with a new propertye file called bootstrap.properties, the config reads first this file before application.properties.

 ![Config Server](Config-Server-Diagram.png)